How to Deal With Unrealistic Customers

 If you have received a request to do something that you don't think you can deliver, the first thing to do is make sure that your initial assumptions are correct.

 Check that your refusal doesn't breach the terms of your original agreement and, if it doesn't, refer your client back to it.
-If you're still unsure, get a second opinion from a senior colleague.
-She might have an alternative solution that you haven't thought about yet.
+If you're still unsure, get a second opinion from a senior colleague, who might have an alternative solution that you haven't thought about yet.

-If she agrees that nothing can be done, you'll need to go back to the customer and justify your decision to him.
+If your colleague agrees that nothing can be done, you'll need to go back to the customer and justify your decision to them.
 Be friendly, but firm.
 You don't want to come across as dismissive or unsympathetic.

-Explain your situation in a way that he will understand.
+Explain your situation in a way that they will understand.
 Avoid using jargon or general excuses like, "I'm sorry, but our systems won't allow that."
-He won't know anything about your systems, or particularly care about them.
+Your client won't know anything about your systems, or particularly care about them.
 Share as much information as you can about the processes that you use and emphasize why these take time.

 If the problem is to do with the budget, be as transparent as you can about the costs involved and explain why some resources cost what they do.
 But, don't overshare!
 Stop short of discussing things like your profit margins or the markups that you need to achieve on your products or services.

-If he still doesn't understand why you can't do what he wants, and becomes unreasonable or rude, stay professional and avoid reacting in kind.
+If your client still doesn't understand why you can't do what they want, and becomes unreasonable or rude, stay professional and avoid reacting in kind.
 Depersonalizing the situation can help here.
 For example, avoid using "I" or "Me" statements.
 Instead, say, "Our initial agreement didn't cover this, but if you can wait another week, we can get this over to you by next Friday."

 Many potential problems can be prevented by preparing a clear, "ironclad" brief before work begins.
 This should set out deadlines, budget and specifications for the project.

-Make sure that your client agrees to the brief before work begins and update her on your progress regularly to help avoid any nasty surprises.
+Make sure that your client agrees to the brief before work begins and update them on your progress regularly to help avoid any nasty surprises.

 Step Three: Resolve the Problem